-To learn more about groundwater monitoring occuring in Napa County visit the Groundwater Monitoring page.
+To learn more about groundwater monitoring occuring in Napa County visit the Groundwater Trends and Conditions page.
 On this page you can read a brief summary of current monitoring results and trends.
 You can also use the interactive map below to get more details about groundwater in various parts of Napa County.